kettanaito/react-advanced-form/README.md

 ## Features
 * **Boilterplate-free**.
 Remember how you were tossing tons of configurations for high-order components around each form?
 No more.
 Create clean and powerful forms without repeating yourself, without building crazy abstractions.

 * [**Composite fields**](https://kettanaito.gitbooks.io/react-advanced-form/docs/getting-started/creating-fields.html).
 React Advanced Form is *field-centric*.
-That means you define flexible and reusable fields composites and reuse them throughout the entire application.
+That means you define flexible fields composites and reuse them throughout the entire application.
 Reflect even the most granular field state changes in the UI to achieve the outmost user experience.

 * [**Intuitive usage**](https://kettanaito.gitbooks.io/react-advanced-form/docs/getting-started/creating-form.html).
-Place a `Form` component, add some fields and the form is working without any effort.
+Place a `Form` component, add some fields and the form is working without extra effort.

 ```jsx
 // No, this is not a diminished example, this is a completely working form